catherinecao123/DisasterResponseWebAppProject/README.md

     </ul>
   </dd>
 <dt>2.
 ML Pipeline</dt>
-  <dd>In a Python script, train_classifier.py, write a machine learning pipeline that:
+  <dd>In the models folder, a Python script, train_classifier.py, write a machine learning pipeline that:
     <ul>
       <li>Loads data from the SQLite database</li>
       <li>Splits the dataset into training and test sets</li>